Yonder (company)

 Yonder, formerly named New Knowledge, formerly named Popily, was a company from Austin, Texas, that specialized in disinformation research.

 The company is most widely known for supporting the Senate Select Committee on Intelligence in its investigation of Russian interference in the 2016 US presidential election.
 The company was also involved in a disinformation operation during the 2017 US Senate special election in Alabama, though the company denied any political motivation behind its research.
 More recently, Yonder's CEO and researchers have provided expert commentary to the New York Times, Fast Company, and Axios about 5G and COVID-19 misinformation.

 Yonder CEO, Jonathon Morgan, was profiled in HBO's 2020 documentary, After Truth: Disinformation and the Cost of Fake News.
 The company's former Director of Research, Renée DiResta, was a featured expert in the Netflix documentary The Social Dilemma.
-DiResta was later the subject by multiple installments of the Twitter Files that criticized her for her involvement with in multiple disinformation research projects, including Yonder, and her stint as a Central Intelligence Agency (CIA) fellow early in her career.
+DiResta was later the subject of multiple installments of the Twitter Files that criticized her involvement in multiple disinformation research projects, including Yonder, and her stint as a CIA fellow early in her career.
 DiResta has denied accusations that she still works for the CIA.

 Background

 The company was originally started as a research project inside of the crowdmapping and election monitoring non-profit Ushahidi and was eventually spun-out as a for-profit company in 2015.

 Lux Capital and GGV Capital provided $11 million in capital for the company in 2018.

 In January 2018, Kelly Perdew, a former army intelligence officer and the winner of the second season of The Apprentice, joined the board of directors and invested in the company through his firm Moonshot Capital.
 Moonshot Capital was cofounded by former National Security Agency (NSA) intelligence officer Craig Cummings.

-In January 2018, the company announced that Ryan Fox, a 15 year veteran of the National Security agency, had joined the company as a cofounder and board member.
+In January 2018, the company announced that Ryan Fox, a 15-year veteran of the National Security Agency, had joined the company as a cofounder and board member.

 In December 2018, the company published a report titled "The Tactics and Tropes of the Internet Research Agency" that was commissioned by the Senate Select Committee on Intelligence.

-Two days after this report was published, a New York Times published an article showcasing the company's participation in an experiment in the 2017 Senate special election in Alabama.
-Renée DiResta, one of the principal authors of the Senate report on the Internet Research Agency, said that as she understood it the goal of the New Knowledge research was to investigate how Facebook's content curation algorithms rewarded "sensational news."
+Two days after this report was published, a New York Times article showcased the company's participation in an experiment in the 2017 Senate special election in Alabama.
+Renée DiResta, one of the principal authors of the Senate report on the Internet Research Agency, said that as she understood it the goal of the New Knowledge research was to investigate how Facebook's content curation algorithms rewarded "sensational news".
 Facebook responded by suspending the personal accounts of Morgan and four others.